Uppsala University: Disciplinary Domain of Arts and Social Sciences

+Other

 Uppsala University also hosts the Forum for South Asia Studies, a collaborative academic effort by its six faculties: Theology, Law, History and Philosophy, Social Sciences, Languages, and Educational Sciences.
 The Forum aims to facilitate and promote research and education related to the South Asian countries: India, Pakistan, Sri Lanka, Nepal, Bangladesh, Maldives and Afghanistan, on the national and international level, with Ferdinando Sardella, Faculty of Theology, serving as the Forum's director.

-Faculty of Law

-The Faculty of Law (Juridiska fakulteten) is the oldest one in the Nordic countries and existed before 1477 (when the University of Uppsala was founded).

-The activities of the faculty include a wide range of research areas and specializations.
-This Faculty has one department: the Department of Law.

 University Library

 The university library holds about 5.25 million volumes of books and periodicals (131,293 shelf meters), 61,959 manuscripts, 7,133 music prints, and 345,734 maps and other graphic documents.
 The holdings of the collection of manuscripts and music include, among other things, the Gothic Bible manuscript Codex Argenteus.

 The most widely recognized building of the university library is Carolina Rediviva, the "revived Carolina," thus named in reference to Academia Carolina (see illustration), which held the university library from the earliest times until 1691, when it was moved to the upper floor of Gustavianum, where it miraculously survived the great city fire of 1702.
 In the mid-18th century, there were plans to move it back to Academia Carolina or a new building in the same spot.
 The building was demolished in 1778 to make place for a new library, but this was never built and the area next to the cathedral where it stood is today a lawn.
 The present Carolina Rediviva was built in a different place and completed in 1841.

 The present university library system comprises 19 branches, including the one in the Carolina building.